healthgovau/health-design-system-starter-kit/README.md

 ### Define content in json

-    To utilise a json source rather than adding multiple similar items to the templateuse data.json See the example in page-one.hbs where include/cards outputs multiple cards.
+    To utilise a json source rather than adding multiple similar items to the templateuse data.json See the example in index.hbs where include/cards outputs multiple cards from a json source.